raiskumar/test-java-with-spock/README.md

 Spock is a one-stop shop when it comes to testing.
 It has built-in capabilities for mocking and stubbing (creating fake objects), allowing you to decide on the breadth of the testing context.
 Spock can test a single class, a code module, or a whole application context with ease.
-You can perform end-to-end testing with Spock
+You can perform end-to-end testing with Spock.

 $gradle test

 or